toyan00/ToyanBomb/README.md

 If `BeatSaberDir` is not specified, the build script will try the standard Steam installation path.

-BSManager or other installations can be used by specifying the Beat Saber instance directory manually.
+BSManager users can specify the directory of the desired Beat Saber instance manually.

 ---

 ## 📝 Notes

+ToyanBomb is an unofficial community mod and is not affiliated with or endorsed by Beat Games or Meta.

 Beat Saber and related trademarks are property of their respective owners.

-ToyanBomb is an unofficial community mod and is not affiliated with or endorsed by Beat Games or Meta.

 ---